RobMaple/yoink-css/README.md

 ## Caveats

-- This project is currently a work in progress and whilst currently used in production projects, it has only been tested in a limited amount of template languages / project setups.
+- This project is currently a work in progress and whilst currently used in production projects, it has only been tested with a limited amount of template languages / project setups.
+- Unlike most CSS-in-JS approaches, there is no interoperability between the CSS and markup, meaning that, for instance, conditional output of styles is not possible.
-- Writing CSS in template files is not going to be ideal for all projects and is defiantly more suited to codebases where template are made up of small partials, much in the same way React or Vue projects are.
+- Writing CSS in template files is not going to be ideal for all projects and is defiantly more suited to codebases where templates are made up of small partials, much in the same way React or Vue projects are.
 - It may take a bit of configuration in your text editor to provide proper syntax highlighting when writing CSS in template files.

+## Motivation
+Having enjoyed the dev experience of styling React components and working with CSS-in-JS, this is started an attempt to port/emulate some of that experience across to PHP projects that were using Twig.

 ## Installation